 - Loss of feeling in the feet or toes

-- Pain that radiates from the upper back down through the buttocks
+- Pain that radiates from the lower back down through the buttocks

 This pain can sometimes seem separate from the spine altogether.
 For example, a patient with sciatica pain may experience tingling in the feet or legs without pain in the lower back.
 For this reason, sciatica is sometimes difficult to diagnose.